grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 Let's get back to the list of four possible changes I mentioned (just to remind you, these were: ignoring case, comparing by ID as well as by string name and getting uppercase version for printing on invoice) see how creating a value object makes it easier to introduce these changes.

 First, let's take a look at the definition of the type to see how it looks like before answering how it solves our problems.
-The following code is not legal C# - I omitted method bodies, putting :
+The following code is not legal C# - I omitted method bodies, putting `;` after each method declaration.
+I did this because it would be a lot of code to grasp and we don't necessary want to delve into code of each method.
+I added a comment to each section of the code and we'll explain them one by one later.

 ```csharp
 public class ProductName